AuHau/loggy/README.md

 ------
 In order to use filter for the logs you have to define parsing pattern in which you define parameters that are extracted from the log lines.
 Then you can write filter expressions that will be applied on the logs.
 Filter has to return bool otherwise error will be shown.

-loggy uses internally "govaluate" which has very rich set ofC-like artithmetic/string expressions that you can use for your filters.
+loggy uses internally "govaluate" which has very rich set of C-like arithmetic/string expressions that you can use for your filters.
 Brief overview:
- - modifiers: + - / * & | ^ ** % >> <<
+ - modifiers: + - / * & | ^ ** %% >> <<
  - comparators: > >= < <= == != =~ !~
  - logical ops: || &&
  - numeric constants, as 64-bit floating point (12345.678)